 What we did

 We rolled out a phased digital media campaign to raise awareness, drive traffic, encourage questions and drive sign-ups for a Live Q&A event.
-Rich data was captured so that follow up comms could be overlaid with insights of who t.
+Rich data was captured so that follow up communications could be overlaid with insights of the demographics of attendees.

 We built a long term recruitment platform to hold the live sessions, a panel of Corrections employees, mainly Corrections Officers, were interviewed and asked questions submitted by the public.
 Questions were also encouraged throughout the live broadcast, and then moderated and answered by the Corrections comms team during events.